Fluffy-Owl/DHCP-Spoofing-Snooping-Lab/README.md

 The overall objective of this lab is to understand <ins>what happens in a DHCP spoofing incident</ins> and <ins>how we can prevent it through DHCP Snooping</ins>.
 Cisco's Packet Tracer will be used to simulate the DHCP spoofing attack and the DHCP snooping exercise.

-**Objective 1:**
+**Objective 1: DHCP Configuration**

-_DHCP Configuration:_ Configuring DHCP services on a server using GUI.
+Configuring DHCP services on a server using GUI.

-**Objective 2:**
+**Objective 2: Simulating DHCP Spoofing Attack**

-*DHCP Spoofing:* Simulate an attacker trying to issue the following using a rogue DHCP server.
+Simulate an attacker trying to issue the following using a rogue DHCP server.
 1. Fake IP addresses
 2. Default gateway
 3. DNS server

-**Objective 3:**
+**Objective 3: DHCP Snooping**

-*DHCP Snooping:* Configure DHCP Snooping on the switch to prevent DHCP spoofing attacks.
+Configure DHCP Snooping on the switch to prevent DHCP spoofing attacks.
 After configuring DHCP snooping, we will test it by `ipconfig /renew` on end hosts to see if the network is able to prevent DHCP spoofing.

 **Bonus:**